cpenv/cpenv/README.md

 ## Repos
 Repos are storage locations for Modules that support finding, listing, uploading, and downloading Modules via *requirements* like
 `my_module-0.1.0`.
-Cpenv is configured has the following LocalRepos by default:
+Cpenv is configured with the following LocalRepos by default:

 - **cwd** - Your current working directory
 - **user** - A user specific repo